onetwothreefourfivesixe/onetwothreefourfivesixe/README.md

 ## Hi there, I'm Eddie 👋

-I am current a junior in high school, who sometimes makes half decent webapps for personal use.
+I am current a senior in high school, who sometimes makes half decent webapps for personal use.
 I'm still figuring this whole thing out, so don't be surprised if this isn't very in depth.

 ## 🛠️ Skills
 - **Languages**: Java, JavaScript, C++, Python
 - **Frameworks**: Flask, Docker, Svelte

 ## 🌟 Projects
-- To be updated soon
+- QBVReader Discord Bot
+    - This is an active Discord bot I am actively developing which is meant to facilitate Quizbowl readers by reading the text of the tossups and bonuses aloud
+    - Supports multiplayer
+    - You can learn more about it here: https://qbvreader.netlify.app/
+- QBVReader Website
+    - This is a web version of the Discord bot
+    - Currently does not support multiplayer
+    - Try it out here: https://www.qbv-reader.com/

 ## 🎨 Interests
 - Volleyball